How To Get A Job On A Cruise Ship

 • Do you thrive in an ever-changing environment?

-Throughout Heather’s decades of experience in marine recruitment she has come to realize that there are common traits regarding those candidates who truly excel when it comes to working onboard cruise ships.
+Throughout Heather’s decades of experience in marine recruitment, she has realized that there are common traits regarding those candidates who truly excel when it comes to working onboard cruise ships.

 “They have a great level of energy and a passion for providing excellent customer service at all times,” she says.
 “They love travel, new cultures, and making the most out of every new experience.”